Lily Allen And Jessie Ware Fans Could Expect A Collaboration In The Future

 Allen, who is now an independent artist, revealed one of the reasons she has yet to release the album is because she makes most of her money from touring and isn't able to promote the record with live shows due to the ongoing coronavirus pandemic.

 The collaboration between Allen and Ware has the potential to be on either of their upcoming records.
-One thing that is clear, is that their fans are totally here for it.
+One thing that is clear, their fans are totally here for it.